google/zetasql/docs/data-types.md

   }
 ```

-Examples of the type protocol buffer being inferred from context:
+The following examples infers the protocol buffer data type from context:

 +   From `ARRAY` constructor: